-At events where alcohol is available, Bucknell utilizes trained, TIPS (Training for Intervention ProcedureS) certified servers.
-Bucknell imposes other restrictions and parameters; including:
+At events where alcohol is available, Bucknell utilizes trained, TIPS (Training for Intervention Procedures) certified servers.
+Bucknell imposes the following additional restrictions and parameters:

-- 1. The provision of alcohol is restricted to those of legal age at the time of the event; 2.
-Only beer or wine may be served; - 2.
-A limit of three drinks per person is maintained; - 3.
-Alternative beverages and food are readily available at the venue; and - 4.
+- 1. The provision of alcohol is restricted to those of legal age at the time of the event. - 2.
+Only beer or wine may be served. - 3.
+A limit of three drinks per person is maintained. - 4.
+Alternative beverages and food are readily available at the venue. - 5.
 The department of Public Safety provides an on-site, contracted safety officer for each function.

 Bucknell has continued to develop a strong programming platform to provide students with social engagement opportunities and alternatives to high-risk drinking gatherings.
-One area of focus has been the improved programming and marketing centered on Uptown.
+One area of focus has been the improved programming and marketing centered on Uptown, an on-campus, student-run social venue that offers entertainment and other events.
+Uptown also provides alcohol to students who are 21 years of age and older using a chad system and TIPS-trained bartenders.